pattyjula/ignacious-iterator/README.md

 Automate populating schema in update feature class so it can be easily imported to production dataset

 ## Need for script
 This script was developed out of a need to import records from one attribute table to a production dataset, where the two datasets have different schemas.
-Aside from differing schemas, the field values require translation.
+In addition to from differing schemas, the field values require translation from one dataset to the other.
 For example, the value 5 in the source data needs to be populated as 1500 in the production dataset.
 The Python [script](https://stackoverflow.com/questions/19314342/python-sqlalchemy-pass-parameters-in-connection-execute) in this repository prepares the update feature class so it is ready to "append" to the production feature class.

 The method presented here does not represent the best, or only, method to prepare data for import to another dataset.
+It is valuable to script a challenge in standardizing data.

 ## Script steps